Homebrew/homebrew-bundle/Readme.md

 ## Note

-Homebrew does not support installing specific versions of a library, only the most recent one so there is no good mechanism for storing installed versions in a .lock file.
+Homebrew does not support installing specific versions of a library, only the most recent one, so there is no good mechanism for storing installed versions in a .lock file.

 If your software needs specific versions then perhaps you'll want to look at using [Vagrant](http://vagrantup.com/) to better match your development and production environments.